 Step 3: ARP request message is sent to the data link layer where the message is encapsulated in the frame using the sender’s physical address as a source address and broadcast address as a destination address.

-Step 6: When the sender receives a reply message from the target it knows the physical address of the target.
+Step 6: When the sender receives a reply message from the target, it knows the target’s physical address.

-Step 7: Now the IP Datagram carries data for the target machine that is encapsulated and sends in the unicast form to the destination.
+Step 7: Now, the IP Datagram carries data for the target machine encapsulated and sent in the unicast form to the destination.

 Four different cases

 Below is the list of four cases where address resolution protocol services can be used.

 From the above picture, we can see that the sender is a host and wants to send a packet to another host that lies on the same network.
 In this case, mapping the logical address to the physical address is a destination IP address should be in the datagram header.